traefik/traefik/docs/content/getting-started/install-traefik.md

     The values are not (yet) documented, but are self-explanatory: you can look at the [default `values.yaml`](https://github.com/containous/traefik-helm-chart/blob/master/traefik/values.yaml) file to explore possibilities.

+    You can also set Traefik command line flags using `additionalArguments`.
 Example of installation with logging set to `DEBUG`:

     ```bash tab="Using Helm CLI"
     helm install --namespace=traefik-v2 \